tanc7/EasyPeasey/README.md

 Java - Yes Encoding

 Android - No Encoding allowed.
-"Parse Error" on installation if you try to install the apk
+"Parse Error" on installation if you try to install the apk payload